Skip to content

 Lambda Limitations

-Lambdas are limited to a single expression β€” no statements, no assignments, no multiple lines.
-If you need more complexity, use a regular def function.
-Readability counts! πŸ“–
+Lambdas are limited to a single expression—no statements, no assignments, no multiple lines.
+If you need if/else logic beyond a ternary expression, multiple operations, or better debugging, use a regular def function.
+PEP 8: "Readability counts."

 Variable Scope